Plays with THE DROP-IN

 The all-female Butterfly Gang have long been the scourge of Cambodia, their fingers in seemingly every criminal enterprise imaginable.
-And so when the police manage to capture their lone male member — a simpering dandy known as Playboy — they know this is their opportunity to bring the whole enterprise down.
-And so Playboy is shipped off to the most secure prison in the nation for safekeeping.
+When the police manage to capture their lone male member — a simpering dandy known as Playboy — they know this is their opportunity to bring the whole enterprise down.
+So Playboy is shipped off to the most secure prison in the nation for safekeeping.

-With the film culture of Southeast Asia on the rise and an increasing number of nations developing local language film industries, Cambodia is very much a nation on the rise.
-Levels of production are up with local storytellers exploring an increasingly wide range of styles and genres and so now we have JAILBREAK, not only the first Cambodian film ever to be selected at Fantastic Fest but also the first true martial arts film ever made in the history of the country.
+With the burgeoning film culture of Southeast Asia and an increasing number of nations developing local language film industries, Cambodia is very much a nation on the rise.
+Levels of production are up with local storytellers exploring an increasingly wide range of styles and genres.
+Thus, we have JAILBREAK, not only the first Cambodian film ever to be selected at Fantastic Fest but also the first true martial arts film ever made in the history of the country.

-Local martial arts style bokator is front and center here—there are obvious similarities to muay thai, though a very good number of differences as well—with film stars Dara Our and Tharoth Sam both of whom are highly trained in the art with both on national level exhibition teams and Tharoth being one of a handful of Cambodian women to fight professionally.
-And showcasing that skill is the raw, energetic choreography from Our and imported star Jean-Paul Ly — a French born, Chinese-Cambodian stunt man and fighter whose credits include LUCY and DOCTOR STRANGE now based in the UK— that quite simply never lets up.
+Local martial arts style bokator is front and center here.
+There are obvious similarities to muay thai, though a very good number of differences as well.
+Film stars Dara Our and Tharoth Sam are both highly trained in the art with both on national level exhibition teams, Tharoth being one of a handful of Cambodian women to fight professionally.
+And showcasing that skill is the raw, energetic choreography from Our and imported star Jean-Paul Ly — a French-born, Chinese-Cambodian stuntman and fighter whose credits include LUCY and DOCTOR STRANGE — that quite simply never lets up.
 (Todd Brown)